Reletter

 • Tom Greenwood

-Tom Greenwood explores the intersections of philosophy, technology, business & spirituality.
+Tom Greenwood explores the intersections of philosophy, sustainability, business & spirituality.
 Co-founder of B Corp Wholegrain Digital and author of ‘Sustainable Web Design,’ he writes Oxymoron and co-hosts the House of Life podcast on Substack.

 • Nick Whitnell